grasp-labs/ds-common-logger-py-lib/CONTRIBUTING.md

 # Contributing Guidelines

 Thank you for your interest in contributing!
-This document provides guidelines and standards for contributing to packages created from this template.
+This document provides guidelines and standards for contributing to the ds-common-logger-py-lib package.

 ## Code of Conduct